Sakshee5/Dog_breed_Identification/README.md

 Kaggle Competition

-Dog Breed Classification using CNN-Base Model.ipynb
+Dog Breed Classification using CNN-Base Model.ipynb (approx. 95% accuracy)

 The dataset provides multiple images for 120 dog breeds.
 I have used the top 16 most frequently occuring breeds to save computational time.